-Treatment depends on the type, stage and grade of the cancer, the patient's age and general health.
+Kidney cancer treatment in Turkey depends on the type, stage and grade of cancer, and the patient's age and general health.

-Surgery is the most common treatment for kidney cancer.
+Surgery is the most common treatment for cancer of the kidneys.
 Several surgical options may be considered, including:

 - Partial nephrectomy: The surgeon removes only the part of the kidney that contains the tumor.

-- Radical nephrectomy: The surgeon removes the entire kidney and some tissue around the kidney.
+- Radical nephrectomy: The surgeon removes the entire kidney and some tissues around the kidney.
 Some lymph nodes in the area may also be removed.

-When one kidney is removed, the remaining kidneys are usually able to do the work of both kidneys.
-If the tumor affects the kidneys, the patient will need To perform a kidney transplant Hospitals in Turkey are among the most important and The best hospitals in the world for organ transplantation.And today it is run with help robots.
+When one kidney is removed, the remaining kidney is usually able to perform the work of the kidneys, and if the tumor affects both kidneys, the patient will need To perform a kidney transplant Hospitals in Turkey are among the most important and The best hospitals in the world for organ transferToday, it is being assisted robots.

-Surgery is the treatment of choice for most stages of kidney cancer.
-For chemotherapy for kidney cancer, there are several relatively new agents that block blood flow to the tumor and put it in a dormant state.
-These medications are usually taken orally and are generally well tolerated.
-The other way is to use medications that activate the body's immune system to fight the tumor.
+Surgery is the preferred treatment for most stages of cancer of the kidneys.
+For chemotherapy for kidney cancer, there are several relatively new agents that block blood flow to the tumor and put it to rest.
+These drugs are usually taken orally.
+Another method is to use drugs that activate the systemic system.
+The body's immune system to fight off the tumor.

 What is the outlook for people with kidney cancer?

-The chance of a cure depends on the type and stage of the cancer (whether it's in the kidneys only or has spread to other places in the body).
-The chance of recovery also depends on the general state of health of the patient.
+The chance of recovery depends on the type and stage of cancer (whether it is in the kidneys only or has spread to other places in the body), and the chance of recovery also depends on the general health of the patient.

-Like most types of cancer, kidney cancer is more curable if caught in its early stages.
-In general, if the cancer is caught early, before it has spread beyond the outer covering of the kidney, kidney cancer is often curable.
+Like most types of cancer, kidney cancer is more treatable if it is caught in its early stages.
+In general, if cancer is caught early, before it spreads beyond the outer covering of the kidney, cancer of the kidneys is often curable.